Fern spiral

 Begin by recounting a stressful or frightening episode.
 Describe the event in detail, beginning just before it began and ending when you realize that you’re once again safe and comfortable afterward.

 Now, go back to the beginning and start the story again.
 And again.
 And again.
-You can even change some of the details or add stress-relieving humorous elements.
-Continue telling the story until you realize a diminished interest or an altered perception of the experience.
+You can even update some details or add stress-relieving or humorous elements.
+Continue telling the story until you notice diminished interest or a different perception of the experience.

 The goal is to create a sense of “boredom” in your recollection, gaining comfort and understanding with each retelling.
-Eventually, the story loses its intensity, and stress is reduced because there is no longer a need to suppress the recurrence of this memory.
-The emotional charge has been dissipated, and you no longer rely on time to heal it.
+Eventually, the story loses its intensity, and stress is reduced because there is no longer a need to suppress the memory’s recurrence.
+The emotional charge has dissipated, and you no longer rely on time to heal.

 Ending Thoughts

 Life can bring us experiences that lead to pain, suffering, and emotional triggers.
 These can be as simple as a misspoken word or as devastating as being the victim of a traumatic experience.
-While these things may happen, we have ways of mitigating the effects.
+While these things may happen, we have ways to mitigate their effects.
 Whether you are experiencing pain or illness or have recurring triggers to past traumas, hypnosis may hold the key to relief.